-As a reaction to their own nationally highlighted incident in 2015, Richland County (SC) Sheriff Office (RCSO) School Resource Officer (SRO) program sought to revise their roles, activities and approaches to working with youth in the schools.
+In reaction to their own nationally highlighted incident in 2015, Richland County (SC) Sheriff Office (RCSO) School Resource Officer (SRO) program sought to revise their roles, activities, and approaches to working with youth in the county’s schools.

-For Richland County, the need to evaluate activities, resources and processes to ensure focus on positive youth development became a priority.
-Implementing new approaches to youth interactions resulted in a three-year project to shift training, partnerships and performance management measures for their SRO program.
+For Richland County, evaluating activities, resources, and processes to ensure that the focus was on positive youth development became a priority.
+Implementing new approaches to youth interactions resulted in a three-year project intended to shift training, partnerships, and performance management measures for their SRO program.

-Since SROs dealt with so many issues, which varied by school level, developing a profile of program activities allowed leadership to develop professional development sessions to support the work of the SRO.
-IDEA Analytics supported the implementation of a real-time data collection solution, which also supported qualitative and quantitative analysis for the 2017-2018 school year.
-Evaluation of these interactions enabled a program-wide profile to be developed.
+IDEA Analytics supported the implementation of a real-time data collection solution, which considered qualitative and quantitative analysis for the 2017-18 school year.
+The evaluation of these interactions enabled the development of a program-wide profile.